Getting Involved in OLV

 St. Paul’s Men’s Group

-The Saint Paul’s Men’s Group, starting its 12th year, is an informal assembly of 15-20 men that get together at least twice a month early on Saturday morning (7:30am – 9:00am).
+The Saint Paul’s Men’s Group is an informal assembly of 15-20 men that get together at least twice a month early on Saturday morning (7:30am – 9:00am).
 The group discussions are based on the Catechism and the Compendium of the Social Doctrine of the Church.
 The topics discussed range from social issues to current events to various religious matters.

 Coordinator: Mary Ann Weakland | Phone: 814-237-7168